 The College of Business at Concordia University Texas and Thrivent Financial for Lutherans believe that leadership training can and should be different.
 By partnering together, real world experiences can be learned alongside classroom theory.
 By having students learn from top-notch business people and then letting them practice learned skills in a complex and fast-paced culture, an environment can be provided where leaders are built to face the challenges of the future.
 This is what the Thrivent Scholar’s Program at Concordia University Texas can provide.

 Thrivent Financial for Lutherans, a Fortune 500 financial services firm, has teamed up with Concordia’s College of Business to offer the first Thrivent Scholar’s Program.
-This program takes eight students and helps them learn on-the-job-skills while also preparing them for leadership in today’s society.
-This year’s group will study the topic of Leadership, hearing from distinguished speakers and reading a variety of material on the subject.
+This program takes ten students and helps them learn on-the-job-skills while also preparing them for leadership in today’s society.
+This year, the Thrivent Scholars were given a choice of where to visit to learn about aspects of business, marketing, finance, etc. They chose New York City.
+A few places they visited were: KPMG, one of the big four accounting firms; Bloomberg, a premiere site for business and financial market news; American Express, the Serve Card's primary location; and Stifel, a full service brokerage and investment banking firm.
 Participants will also be considered for internships with Thrivent and be eligible to attend leadership conferences.

 Front Row: (Left to Right) Alexis Carrillo, Brooke Blanton, Alissa Johnson, Alison Pringle, Freddy Carrillo, Amanda Bode

-Back Row: (Left to Right) Jason Clifford, Don Christian (Dean, of the College of Business), Jordan Dedear
+Back Row: (Left to Right) Jason Clifford, Don Christian, CEO, Jordan Dedear